Six Tips for Getting Your Kitchen Ready for the Holidays

 Show off your clean countertops with the season’s bounty.
 Display nuts, cookies and candies in clear glass jars.
 Use decorative holiday trays to store cooking essentials and keep clutter at bay.

-4. Keep Stainless Steel Surfaces Sparkling
+4. Keep Stainless Steel Surfaces Sparkling during the Holidays

 Stainless steel countertops, appliances and sinks are best cleaned with a special spray cleaners designed specifically for the material.
 Abrasive materials like steel wool and scouring pads should never be used on stainless steel surfaces.
 Stainless steel is the perfect surface to display magnetized holiday decorations.
 Explore holiday-themed covers for appliances like dishwashers that you can apply and remove in a snap.